 4. Marketing is probably not your day job, but in real estate, marketing to the broadest audience possible is critical… not just to get a good offer and make sure every possible buyer sees your property, but also to open the door for a multiple-offer situation that culminates in legally binding backup offers too.
 This is the holy grail for a listing and it takes a great agent with a great strategy to pull this off!

-5. Professional photos, 3D tours (to allow for virtual showings), and staging recommendations are important for making sure your property shines.
+5. Professional photos are key.
 Professional photos should also include neighborhood amenities, such as pools and tennis courts, which are often overlooked when consumers take their own photos.
 In some circumstances, we even bring in drone photography to capture a property’s unique features or proximity to features within the neighborhood, area or water.

 6. Accurate measurement of your square footage is critical to the outcome of the appraisal that the buyer’s lender (or the buyer) may order on your property.
 There are detailed rules for what does and doesn’t count in heated square footage for the purposes of real estate sales.
 Our team hires a local vendor that provides accurate measurements so we don’t have any surprises on the appraisal.
 They also create a floorplan that can be used for marketing purposes and help potential buyers visualize the flow of your home.

 7. Negotiating repairs is one of the most stressful parts of a transaction.
 As a seller, you may not understand what is a material fact and what isn’t, and you may not have vendors on speed dial to provide accurate estimates for work that needs to be done.